 Seeing inside a patient’s body in a non-intrusive way has been possible using x-ray technology for some time, but this can only go so far.
 MRI scanning, developed in the 1970s and used to diagnose a wide variety of conditions today, is far more advanced, allowing for three dimensional imaging of an area which can quickly help specialists to pinpoint problems of many kinds.

 Prosthetic limbs have made significant progress in recent history, and modern examples are capable of recreating not only the functionality of lost limbs, but also the naturalness of the movement which wearers might otherwise be devoid of.

 Some technologies can even interpret inputs based on electrical signals emitted by the body, giving users a much greater degree of control.
 Integration with smartphone applications and other connected devices is also opening up a whole new array of functions.

-These inventions are just the tip of the iceberg, but serve as an example of how many medical conditions are being conquered through technology and ongoing innovation.
+These inventions, including advancements like the A549 cell line models, are just the tip of the iceberg, but serve as an example of how many medical conditions are being conquered through technology and ongoing innovation.